L T P C

 2. Scanning the text for specific information

-3. Listening guided note-taking -Writinparagraphs using notes givinsuitable headings and subheadingfor paragraphs.
+3. Listening guided note-taking -Writing paragraphs using notes, giving suitable headings and subheadings for paragraphs.
 Using expressions of comparison and contrast.

 4. Discussion activities and exploring creative ideas.